Mets fine Callaway, Vargas after run-in with reporter

+PHILADELPHIA — Mickey Callaway needed two news conferences to issue one apology.

-PHILADELPHIA — The New York Mets have fined manager Mickey Callaway and pitcher Jason Vargas for their expletive-filled confrontation with a reporter after a weekend loss at Wrigley Field.
+After the New York Mets fined their manager and pitcher Jason Vargas for their expletive-filled confrontation with a reporter following a weekend loss, Callaway stopped short of saying he was sorry for the incident during his first meeting with the media on Monday.

-General manager Brodie Van Wagenen made the announcement before the Mets played Monday night in Philadelphia.
-He did not disclose the amount of the fines.

-Callaway cursed at Newsday beat reporter Tim Healey and Vargas had to be restrained from charging him in the clubhouse after a 5-3 loss to the Chicago Cubs on Sunday.
+Callaway cursed at Newsday beat reporter Tim Healey and Vargas had to be restrained from charging him in the cramped Wrigley Field clubhouse after a 5-3 loss on Sunday.
 There was no physical contact.

-Callaway called it a “misunderstanding,” Vargas said it was “an unfortunate distraction” and Van Wagenen said it was “regrettable on many levels.”
+Two hours after Callaway initially met with a large group of media members and 70 minutes before first pitch in Philadelphia, Callaway clarified his remarks.

+“In my meeting with Tim, I apologized for my reaction,” Callaway said.
+“I regret it.
+I regret the distraction that it’s caused to the team....
+It’s something I’m not proud of.
+I’m not proud of the distraction.
+I’m not proud of what I did to Tim.
+For that, I’m definitely sorry.”

 Van Wagnenen said Callaway’s status as manager remains unchanged.
 The Mets are 37-41.